carpentries-incubator/gitlab-novice/episodes/02-gitlab-projects.md

 Groups”, the visibility “Internal” is disabled on GitLab.com, so only “Private”, the default, and “Public” are available.
 We choose “Private”.

 If, as per default, the checkbox “Initialize repository with a README” is checked, the project’s repository will be initialized with a commit that adds a file called `README.md`.
 Otherwise, a the project will start with an empty repository.
-We will be adding such a file later ourselves, so we uncheck the box.
+We will add such a file later ourselves, so we uncheck the box.

 ::: callout

 ### README

-A project’s README file usually contains basic information about the project: what it contains, how it can be used (for example build or installed, if it is a software project), how to contribute, how to get help, and licensing information.
+A project’s README file usually contains basic information about the project: what it contains, how it can be used (for example built or installed, if it is a software project), how to contribute, how to get help, and licensing information.

 It is common to write README files in Markdown format, indicated by the filename suffix `.md`.